-Thousands of travelers die outside their home countries every year.
+Thousands of travelers die outside of their home countries every year.
 Statistically, around 60% of those deaths have natural causes.
-Accident, crime and suicide make up the rest.
-While dying is always a complicated business, dying abroad often results in a bureaucratic nightmare due to the multitude of jurisdictions involved and a lack of familiarity with local customs.
+Accidents, crimes and suicides make up the rest.
+While dying is always a complicated business, dying abroad is a bureaucratic nightmare due to the multitude of jurisdictions involved and a lack of familiarity with local customs.
 It can also (in most cases actually) result in a hefty bill for your loved ones (or travel insurance company).
 The importance of preparedness is crucial and this leads us to the next point, how to prepare.

 How to prepare

 First of all, you need travel insurance (or expat health insurance).
 I cannot stress this enough.
 You also need to make sure that your policy covers the repatriation of mortal remains.
 I have written an health insurance guide, you can read it here.
-Why is insurance so important?
-Because depending on the circumstances of your death, the cost of “processing” your mortal remains and repatriating your body home can easily cost tens or even hundreds of thousands of USD.
+Without insurance and depending on the circumstances of your death, the cost of “processing” your mortal remains and repatriating your body home may easily go into the tens or even hundreds of thousands of USD.
 A bill like that is not the legacy most people want to leave to their loved ones.

 Lastly, you should ensure that you have a will / testament and that it is up to date.
 Thanks to the magic of the internet, you can write a legal will online in just a few minutes.
 Learn more: US citizens, Canadian citizens, UK citizens, citizens of other countries.
 You should also ensure that you have properly structured your bank accounts (only available to Insiders Club members) and other assets for succession.
 This is especially important if you have assets in multiple countries.

-You must be logged into your Insiders Club account to access icX content.
+You must be logged into your Insiders Club account to access this content.
 Not a member?
 Click here to learn about the benefits of membership.